chriscasano/cockroach-openshift/README.md

 ## Download & Install CRC

 This setup was conducted on a Mac.
-Download load the HyperKit here.
+Special thanks to Keith Mc for the assistance!
+Here goes...Download load the HyperKit here.
 You'll need a RedHat login to do so:

 https://cloud.redhat.com/openshift/install/crc/installer-provisioned